QuantEcon/lecture-python.myst/lectures/var_dmd.md

 It turns out that columns of $\Phi$ **are** eigenvectors of $\hat A$.

-This is  a consequence of a  result established by Tu et al. {cite}`tu_Rowley`, which we now present.
+This is  a consequence of a  result established by Tu et al. {cite}`tu_Rowley` that we now present.